 In support of local health authorities, we adjusted some of our activities to respond to the increasing need for COVID-19 treatment facilities.

-In east Mosul, between April and October 2020, we temporarily repurposed our post-operative care centre to serve as a COVID-19 treatment centre, expanding it to 62 beds, with inpatient wards and isolation rooms for confirmed and suspected COVID-19 patients.
-By the end of 2020, the centre had received 969 patients and resumed its everyday activities alongside COVID-19 care.
-In late November 2020, we opened a 16-bed facility in Al-Salam Hospital in east Mosul for the treatment of patients with severe symptoms of COVID-19.
+In east Mosul, we temporarily repurposed our post-operative care centre between April and October 2020, to serve as a COVID-19 treatment centre.
+In late November 2020, we opened a 16-bed facility in Al-Salam Hospital in east Mosul for patients with severe COVID-19, which closed in March 2021.